docsifyjs/docsify/README.md

 ```

 ## Showcase
 These open-source projects are using docsify to generate their sites.
+Pull requests welcome : )

 - [docsify](https://docsify.js.org) - A magical documentation site generator.
+- [Snipaste](https://docs.snipaste.com/) - A new way to boost your productivity.

 ## How to contribute

-- Fork it and clone!
+- Fork it!
 - Run `npm i && npm run dev`
+- open `localhost:3000`

 ## License
 MIT